Balay Kasamtangan

 Harnessing Indigenius

-Among these Indigenous communities exist 25 Gawad sa Manlilikha ng Bayan (GAMABA) or National Living Treasures.
+Among the Indigenous communities exist 25 Gawad sa Manlilikha ng Bayan (GAMABA) or National Living Treasures.

 These individuals are carry legacies of cultures who deeply revere the environment as more than just a landscape, but as the womb and symbiotic protector.